Advanced Standing/Credit for Prior College-Level Learning

 - As with transfer of credits from other colleges, credit for prior college-level learning will be granted with no grade and no impact on GPA.

-- A department/division can exempt pre-requisite(s) when deemed appropriate.
+- A department/school can exempt pre-requisite(s) when deemed appropriate.

 - The student must be degree and/or certificate seeking